ptomato/talks/tc39-2021-08/README.md

 ### No sub-minute time zone offsets ([#1544](https://github.com/tc39/proposal-temporal/issues/1544))

-- IETF standardization of the time zone and calendar string annotations blocked on this
+- IETF standardization of the time zone and calendar string annotations blocked on this (FIXME: change)
 - 2021-03: Temporal must remain behind a feature flag until these annotations are standardized

 ---

+### No sub-minute time zone offsets (cont'd)

 - Change ZonedDateTime.toString and Instant.toString to output time zone offsets only with minutes precision
 - Change ZonedDateTime.from to accept HH:MM precision for non-minute-offset time zones, even with `{ offset: 'reject' }`.